UWSEDS-aut17/uwseds-group-nw-climate-crew/docs/comp_design.md

 -----

-### 3. Determining future projections:
+### 3. Determining future vulnerability projections:
-This component  will run a simple model to predict salmon populations based on forecasted stream temperature and stream flow data:
+This component runs a simple model to predict salmon populations based on forecasted stream temperature and stream flow data:
-* predict_salmon_pop: predicts salmon population based on stream temperature and flow rate.
-Input: temperature (float), flow rate (float), and salmon species (factor).
-Output: predicted salmon population (float)
+* temp_mod(), stream_mod() and stream_mod_pink(): predicts salmon vulnerability based on stream temperature and flow rates.
-* generate_predictions: takes full set of input data and predicts salmon populations for all timepoints.
-Input: temperature data (dataframe of float values; rows correspond to timepoints, columns correspond to locations), flow rate data (dataframe of float values; rows are timepoints, columns are locations), salmon species (factor).
-Output: dataframe of predicted salmon populations for the given species (float; rows correspond to timepoints, columns correspond to locations).
+	Inputs: temperature (float) or flow rate (float), and salmon species factors (float).
+	Outputs: predicted salmon vulnerability (float) on scale of 1 to 5.
+* fishmod.py: takes full set of input data and outputs a .csv file with salmon vulnerability at each location in our dataset using the functions above and giving equal weight to stream flow and temperature vulnerability values.
+	Inputs: temperature and flow rate data at each location.
+	Outputs: .csv file with all salmon species, locations, vulnerability for each time period.

 -----

 ### 4. Plotting and visualizing data (plotting.py):
-This will allow us to display the results of our analysis.
+This is used to display the results of our analysis.
 This is necessary for all use cases.

 #### Function